CruzHacks/hackathon-rules/Rules.md

 11. Projects that violate the [Code of Conduct](http://static.mlh.io/docs/mlh-code-of-conduct.pdf) are not allowed.
 12. Teams can be disqualified from the competition at the organizers' discretion.
 Reasons might include but are not limited to breaking the Competition Rules, breaking the [Code of Conduct](http://static.mlh.io/docs/mlh-code-of-conduct.pdf), or other unsporting behaviour.

-Two additional clarifications:
-- Your CruzHacks project may NOT be cross-submitted to other hackathons.
-Similarly, we do not accept projects cross-submitted from other hackathons (Rule 4).
-- Your CruzHacks project may NOT include work from before January 14.
-This means you cannot use work done at MLH's Local Hack Day: Build (if you are participating).

-## Submission Requirements
+## Submission Requirements and Demo

-After hacking finishes, teams will submit their projects to Devpost for judging.
+After hacking finishes, teams must submit their projects to Devpost by the submission deadline.

-A project submission must have three components to be eligible for judging:
+A project's Devpost submission must have two components to be eligible for judging:
-- a 2-minute demo video;
 - a link to the project's code repository; _and_
 - a brief write-up on the project page.

-The judging process is asynchronous, and these parts of your submission are what judges will use to evaluate your project.
+Teams must then submit the link to their Devpost submission on the CruzHacks 2023 Hacker Portal.

+After submission, teams will show their projects each other and to the judges.

+Judging will take place synchronously in-person during the Expo/Demo section of CruzHacks 2023.
+Teams will be notified of their table number prior to the start of the Expo/Demo section, and at least one member of the team must be present to present their project to judges in order for their submission to be considered for prizes.

+It's important to note that there may be multiple rounds of judges that come to judge your project, especially if you submitted your project to multiple prize categories.
+As such, it is important to remain at your table for the entire duration of the Expo/Demo section of CruzHacks 2023.

-In the 2-minute demo video, you are encouraged to present what you have done even if your hack is broken or you weren’t able to finish.
-It's okay if you didn't finish your hack — that happens all the time!
-Demoing is not just about the competition: it's a chance to share with others what you learned and what you tried to build.
+You are encouraged to present what you have done even if your hack is broken or you weren’t able to finish.
+It's okay if you didn't finish your hack—that happens all the time!
+Completion is only one part of the judging criteria, so you might still do well.
+Also, demoing is not just about the competition.
+It's a chance to share with others what you learned and what you tried to build—that's what hacking's all about!
+For being courageous enough to demo, you'll receive a special MLH "I Demoed" sticker—it doesn't matter how good the demo is!
 In the case that you don't have anything to demo, you can give a presentation about what you tried and what you learned.
 Hearing what other people learned is interesting and inspiring for other attendees.

-Each project may only be submitted to one Tech Cares track (health, education, justice), but teams can opt-in to multiple relevant sponsor categories.
+Each project may only be submitted to one Tech Cares track (health, sustainability, justice, fintech), but teams can opt-in to multiple CruzHacks Category Prizes and Sponsor Prizes.

 ## Judging Criteria

-Teams will be judged on these four criteria.
-Judges will weigh the criteria equally.
+Teams will be judged on these five criteria.
 During judging, participants should try to describe what they did for each criterion in their project.

 - __Technology:__ How technically impressive was the hack?
 Was the technical problem the team tackled difficult?
 Did it use a particularly clever technique or did it use many different components?
 Did the technology involved make you go "Wow"?
 - __Design:__ Did the team put thought into the user experience?
 How well designed is the interface?
 For a website, this might be about how beautiful the CSS or graphics are.
 For a hardware project, it might be more about how good the human-computer interaction is (e.g. is it easy to use or does it use a cool interface?).
 - __Completion:__ Does the hack work?
 Did the team achieve everything they wanted?
-- __Learning:__ Did the team stretch themselves?
-Did they try to learn something new?
-What kind of projects have they worked on before?
-If a team which always does virtual reality projects decides to switch up and try doing a mobile app instead, that exploration should be rewarded.
+Does the project do what it's suppoed to do?
+- __Ideation:__ How creative or original is the project idea?
+- __Applicability:__ How well does this project fit the prize track it's in?

 These criteria will guide judges but ultimately judges are free to make decisions based on their gut feeling of which projects are the most impressive and most deserving.